Lake Washington, Washington, USA

 Trophic State: #ref!

 Spread the word!
-Share our Lake Washington WA article with your fellow Lake Lubbers!
+Share our Lake Washington article with your fellow Lake Lubbers!